lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-3.rst

 **4. Add a compass.**
 Click the north-east arrow icon (C in Figure 1).
 The compass will appear on the image.
 Change its color to purple by clicking the Overlay icon (B in Figure 1), then clicking "Color" to the right of "North Arrow", and selecting purple.

 **5. Add a coordinate grid.**
 Click the Grid icon (D in Figure 1) to display the coordinate grid on the image.
 Change its coordinate system to the Galactic coordinate by clicking the Overlay icon and selecting "Galactic" from the drop-down menu under "Grid".

 **6. Add a ruler to measure distance.**
 Click the Ruler icon (E in Figure 1), click a starting point on the image, and drag to an endpoint.
 Click the Overlay icon, check "Offset Calculation" under "Distance Tool", and set "Unit" to degrees.

 **7. Add a mask.**
 Click the Mask icon (F in Figure 1), enter "2" under "HDU Index" to use the 2nd extension of the active image file, and click OK.
 Alternatively, uploading a custom mask file is possible.

 **8. Add a marker.**
 Click the last icon (G in Figure 1) and select "Add Marker" to place a marker at the center.
-Click and drag it to the lower-left corner, resize it by dragging any corner, and set its label to "object of interest".
+Click and drag it to the lower-left corner, resize it by dragging any corner, and set its label to "Object of interest".
 Change the label location to "NE" from the "Corner" drop-down menu.

 **9. Add a footprint.**
 Click the last icon (G in Figure 1) and select "NIRCAM" from "Add JWST footprint".
 The footprint will appear in the center of the image.
 Move it by clicking and dragging any part of it.
 To rotate, click the Overlay icon and enter "45" for "Angle" under "Footprint: JWST NIRCAM", or drag the rotate handle by 45 degrees.

 .. figure:: images/portal-105-3-2.png
     :name: portal-105-3-2